North Korea will accept denuclearization without conditions, Moon says

 "They have not attached any conditions that the U.S. cannot accept, such as the withdrawal of American troops from South Korea," he continued.
 "All they are talking about is the end of hostile policies against North Korea, followed by a guarantee of security."

-North Korea has defended its nuclear and missile programmes, which it pursues in defiance of U.N.
+North Korea has defended its nuclear and missile programs, which it pursues in defiance of U.N.
 Security Council resolutions, as a necessary deterrent against perceived U.S. hostility.
-The United States stations 28,500 troops in South Korea, a legacy of the 1950-53 Korean War.
+The United States stations 28,500 troops in South Korea, a legacy of the Korean War.

 North Korea has said over the years that it could consider giving up its nuclear arsenal if the United States removed its troops from South Korea and withdrew its so-called nuclear umbrella of deterrence from South Korea and Japan.